roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-the-air.md

  "And Alexis you want to be able to fuck your son as you please and also submit to Ellie, correct?"

  Mom looked at me, then to Ellie, her mind clearly riddled with doubt, something I had never seen on Mom in my whole life.
 "Yes, I think so," she finally admitted.
-Report_Story #4